oiraqi/cybersecurity/Challenge1.md

 # Security Challenge 1

-Your first security challenge consists of selecting two information systems (web applications, web server, DBMS, etc.) used by your University or Organization.
+Your first security challenge consists of selecting two information systems (web applications, web server, DBMS, etc.) used by our University.
 Preferably (but not necessarily), one should be cloud-based and the other one should be traditional, on-premise.

 Then, for each application, give: